EthanGilles/nvim/README.md

 vim.opt.relativenumber = true -- Line numbers relative to cursor position.
 ```

-All my keymaps are listed under [Keymaps](#Keymaps).
-To add a new Keymap, add it into the `keymaps.lua`
+All the keymaps are listed under [Keymaps](#Keymaps).
+They can also be found within the
-file.
-All of the current keymaps are commented with their purpose, so make sure
-a keymap doesn't already exist before you add one!
+`keymaps.lua` file, where every keymap for this config is listed with its purpose commented around it.

-To add a new keymap, use the following syntax.
-For the first option, choose either `"n"`, `"v"`, or `"i"`
+To add a new keymap, it is the following syntax.
+In the first option, choose either `"n"`, `"v"`, or `"i"`
 for executing the command in normal mode, visual mode, or insert mode.
 ```lua
 keymap.set("[n, v, i]", "[keys to press]", ":[Vim cmd]<CR>", opts)